ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

 2.  `nbnd = 8` specifies that we want to calculate 8 bands.
 4 more bands than
     the default value of 4.
 We add these bands so that we can calculate the band gap later.
-3.  `K_POINTS crystal_b` specifies that we are using the high symmetry k-points in the reciprocal lattice coordinates.
-The number of high symmetry points is given as 8, followed by the coordinates of each point and the number of points to generate between it and the next point.
+3.  `K_POINTS crystal_b` specifies that we express the high-symmetry k-points in crystal coordinates.
+The number of high-symmetry k-points is 8, followed by the crystal coordinates of each k-point and the number of points to generate along the section of the path that connects this k-point to the next one in the list.

 Since diamond has a face-centred cubic (FCC) lattice, we have chosen the path `Γ-X-U|K-Γ-L-W-X` where `U|K` means no k-point is sampled between `U` and `K`.